 If the device's cascading mode is set to 'Bridging', the BRIDGE section appears.
 Then you must click the BRIDGE section for IPv4/IPv6 settings.
-See Setting the Cascading Mode (on page 195).
+However, it is recommended that you do not change the cascading mode since PXE does NOT have the USB-A port to support the cascading feature.